opethef10/django_template/README.md

 ## About

 This template serves as a starting point for Django projects.
-It includes models, views, and URL patterns for managing data related to entities such as artists, songs, tunings, and difficulties.
+It includes models, views, and URL patterns for managing data related to entities

-The **Guitar Journal** project is a derivative of this template, tailored for managing a personal guitar practice journal.
-If you're looking for a starting point for your own Django project, this template is flexible and adaptable to various use cases.

 ## Features